Characters from Borderlands 2.

-- Fake Ultimate Hero: In his introduction, he beats up a reporter who brings up rumors that he cheated his way to the top.
+- Fake Ultimate Hero: In his introduction, he beats a reporter to death for bringing up rumors that he cheated his way to the top.
 Then when you win your first fight, he has you gassed and thrown out of the arena, then claims you ran away.

-- Heel: Piston has all the trappings of classic one.
+- Heel: Piston has all the trappings of a classic pro wrestling heel.
 He cheats, betrays, and is an arrogant, cowardly blowhard.
 The crowd knows it and hates him for it, which Torgue doesn't mind because it helps the ratings.

 - Insistent Terminology: It's not "cheating", it's "tactics".